neos/doctools/TheDefinitiveGuide/PartII/Modeling.rst

 	Blog Repository and Blog

-As you see, the Blog Repository provides methods for adding, removing and finding blogs.
+As you see, the ``BlogRepository`` provides methods for adding, removing and finding blogs.
 In our example application only one blog at a time is supported so all we need is a function to find the **active** blog – even though the repository can contain more than one blog.